areejrazzaq/areejrazzaq/README.md

 - Designing AI agents, RAG pipelines, and async processing architectures
 - Comfortable across product engineering, cloud infrastructure, and system optimization
 - Interested in systems that operate at scale and solve meaningful problems

-From the provided resumes, your profile highlights **3+ years of experience** in scalable platforms, backend systems, and AI-powered applications.
+- **3+ years of experience** in scalable platforms, backend systems, and AI-powered applications.

 ---